theimowski/master-thesis/docs/section-research.md

 Validation rules from the first list could be used both for client and server side, as they involved just a single field.
 Thanks to new `input` element attributes in HTML5 standard, such as `maxlength` or `pattern`, client-side validation could be achieved.
 The rules shown in above snippet were either `TextProp` or `PasswordProp` (property) meaning that they concerned text field or password fields respectively.
 First argument of the property was a function that made use of F# feature called **quotations**.
-Properties enclosed within the `<@ ... @>` operators were interpreted as quotations by the compiler.
+Properties enclosed within the `<@ ... @>` operators were interpreted by the compiler as quotations {{{syme2006leveraging}}}:

-F# quotations allow the capture of type-checked expressions as structured terms (...) that can then be interpreted, analyzed and compiled to alternative languages {{{syme2006leveraging}}}.
+>> *"F# quotations allow the capture of type-checked expressions as structured terms (...) that can then be interpreted, analyzed and compiled to alternative languages."*

 For the form module utility, F# quotations allowed to extract name of a field to be used in HTML rendering, as well as parsing the request body on server side.
 Thanks to that, no annotations had to be used for the properties of `Register` record type.
 Second argument of the `TextProp` and `PasswordProp` were lists of duplex (client and server side) validations rules.
 Type definition of duplex rules was similar to server-side-only rules, except they required also a tuple of string (key and value) for to depict proper attribute of HTML `input` element:

 * `maxLength 30` determined a string for text input, no longer than 30 characters,
 * `passwordRegex pattern` specified a regular expression to be matched on password inputs.

-Regular expression `pattern` defined in first line, matches a string of alphanumeric characters (or underscore) which length is at least 6 and at most 20.
+Regular expression `pattern` defined in first line, matched a string of alphanumeric characters (or underscore) which length was at least 6 and at most 20.
 This regular expression designated possible passwords for newly coming users.

-#### Rendering HTML form

 Music Store application consisted of a few forms, and all of them followed similar layout.
 In order to unify way of structuring forms' layout and rendering the forms in HTML markup, specific types were defined as shown in listing {{fsformlayouttypes}}.
+`Xml` property of `Field<'a>` type was a function from `Form<'a>` to `Suave.Html.Xml` type, which represented object model for HTML markup.
+Rest of record type properties are rather self-explanatory.
+With help of the `FormLayout` type, the `Register` form as defined earlier could be then used to render a corresponding HTML markup, which was shown in listing {{fsformrenderhtml}}.

 ```xxx
 {FSharp]{Declaration of form layout types}{fsformlayouttypes}